Anderson Cook is a writer and educator located in Brooklyn, NY.

 Commercially, Anderson’s ghostwritten a YA novel, ghostwritten Op-Eds for academics, and designed worlds and characters for mobile gaming apps.

-He teaches creative & expository writing, standardized test prep, and other subjects through A-List Education, Cohen Math Prep, and private tutoring, and works as a volunteer mentor and editor for the PEN America Prison Writing Program.
+He teaches creative & expository writing, math, standardized test prep, and other subjects through A-List Education, Cohen Math Prep, and private tutoring.
+He volunteers as a tutor on Rikers Island through the Petey Greene Program and a mentor and editor for the PEN America Prison Writing Program.

-He holds a BFA and MFA in dramatic writing from NYU and the Carnegie Mellon University School of Drama.
+He holds a BFA and MFA in Dramatic Writing from NYU’s Tisch School of the Arts and the Carnegie Mellon University School of Drama.
 He’s a member of the Dramatists Guild and the BMI Lehman Engel Musical Theatre Writing Workshop.

-I write funny and sad stories about technology, history, identity, and what it is that we owe each other – stories to comfort the afflicted, and afflict the comfortable.
+He writes off-beat comedies and occasionally dramas about science & technology, class, and what exactly it is that we owe each other – stories to comfort the afflicted, and afflict the comfortable.